Acting director of agency in charge of deporting immigrants will retire

 The acting director of the agency responsible for deporting immigrants plans to retire.

-He was nominated to become the permanent director of ICE in November 2017, during Obama's tenure, but Congress never scheduled a confirmation hearing on his nomination.
+He was nominated to become the permanent director of ICE in November 2017, during Obama's tenure, but Congress never scheduled a confirmation hearing.

 A separate official at the Department of Homeland Security said Homan’s tough stance on immigration would have made it difficult for him to secure the needed votes.